alonshavit/slingshot/README.md

 #### **Integration With Aragon**
-Aragon apps deployed on the testnet including the UI to conveniently elect Experts, fund projects and vote for the winning teams.
+Aragon apps deployed on the testnet including the UI for electing Experts, fund projects and vote for the winning teams.

-## Deliverables and timeline
+## Deliverables And Timeline

 The development timeline regards each deliverable: